caarlos0-graveyard/rails-bootstrap-toggle-buttons/README.md

 	$('.control-label.checkbox').toggleButtons();

-But, you will probably get a strange behavior, like a excessive padding.
+But, you will probably get a strange behavior, like an excessive padding.
 But that's expected.
 To fix that, add to your css:

 	label.boolean.control-label.checkbox.toggle-button {
 	  padding-left: 0;